Setup and Installation

 - Rinse for 50-60 minutes for the Park Model Water Softener.

-Step 7: Increase water flow to fast-rinse.
+Step 7: Increase water flow to a full stream.

 - Rinse for 3-4 minutes for the Standard Model.

 - Rinse for 6-8 minutes for the Double Standard Model.

 - Rinse for 10-12 minutes for the Park Model Water Softener.

 Step 8: To verify the regeneration process is complete use the hardness test strips to insure the water at the OUTPUT of the softener is soft.
 Soft water is 0-3 GPG.
 At the end of the regeneration process the water should also not have a salty taste.

 Step 9: Regeneration cycle is complete.

 Back flush your Standard Softener every 3 months for 2-5 minutes, Double Standard Softener for 5-10 minutes, and 10-15 minutes for the Park Model Water Softener.